 Breaking down the Relevant Subreddits

-In terms of Subreddits that fit your blog writing and content marketing needs, the list could go on and on ad infinitum – after all, Reddit currently lays claim to over 653,485 unique subreddits, according to the statistical research conducted by the experts behind Reddit Metrics.
+A blog post writing service will tell you that in terms of Subreddits that fit your blog writing and content marketing needs, the list could go on and on ad infinitum – after all, Reddit currently lays claim to over 653,485 unique subreddits, according to the statistical research conducted by the experts behind Reddit Metrics.
 However, for the sake of this guide, we’re going to boil the discussion down to the following five selections based on their relevancy to the world of content marketing, search engine optimization (SEO), and brand awareness tactics.

 - /r/Entrepreneur – With 132,289 members, this subreddit aims to discuss the finer points of growing and developing burgeoning businesses in the modern digital world.